rodrorivero/aws-bootcamp-cruddur-2023/journal/week3.md

 }, [])
 ```

-After that we update `ProfileInfo.js` in order to get the user
+After that update `ProfileInfo.js` in order to get the user

 ```js
 import { Auth } from 'aws-amplify';